Taken from the book American Muslim Agenda by Dr. Mike Ghouse

 Pluralism is about all aspects of humanity – religious, non-religious, political, social, cultural and workplace environment.
 It is for all people who can breathe except for the cannibals, who will eat us before we have a conversation with them.

-Interfaith meetings are designed to understand the differences and commonalities, whereas Pluralism is organized to accept those difference as valid differences.
+Interfaith meetings are designed to understand the differences and commonalities, whereas Pluralism is organized to accept those differences as valid differences.
 In pluralism, we do not make any attempt to convince the other that our system is a better one.

 Muslims are involved in Interfaith dialogue for a long time, but deep down, like Christians, they wish to convert everyone, if they cannot, they will lose patience and run, you will never see them again in interfaith meetings.
 It is both Christians and Muslims who are cut from the same cloth of conversion.